 Summer in Tokyo tends to be hot and humid, but it’s a great time to visit and experience the city like a local.
 Enjoy traditional festivals and fireworks, try shaved ice, hit the beach, join friends for drinks at a rooftop beer garden, stroll the shady parks or chill out in the city’s excellent museums, indoor experiences and department stores.

 You can sense the excitement as the weather heats up in Tokyo: schools and universities have long holidays in August, and it’s the perfect time for swimming, camping and hiking, as many escape to the beach or the mountains.

 Hamurashi Suijo Park

-Head to a waterpark like Tokyo Summer Land or Toshimaen for cool summer fun; many of the major hotels also open their pools to the public for night swimming, for a fee.
+Head to a waterpark like Tokyo Summer Land or Toshimaen for cool summer fun; many of the major hotels also open their pools to the public for night swimming, for fee.

 Toshimaen amusement park